New groups of evacuees quarantined in US while others may soon go home

 Otis Menasco of Granite Bay thought he too was heading to Fairfield, only to find out mid-flight he was en route to San Antonio.
 He said he shared a cargo plane with more than two dozen passengers who tested positive for the new coronavirus.

-“We would have not gotten off that ship if we would have known those 14 people were on that plane,” he told FOX40.
+“We would have not gotten off that ship if we had known those 14 people were on that plane,” he told FOX40.

 He said medical staff tried to keep the 14 infected passengers away from the healthy travelers but it was still too close for comfort for Menasco and his wife.

-“They did have them quarantined in a plastic tent but they’re still breathing and the air is filtering through the plane.
-We were all wearing masks but it did put a lot of fear in us,” Menasco said.
+“They did have them quarantined in a plastic tent but they’re still breathing, the air is still filtering through that plane.
+We're wearing masks the entire time but it did put a lot of fear in us,” Menasco said.

+New images from inside the cargo plane that landed at Joint Base San Antonio-Lackland this morning.
+Healthy travelers shared the flight with more than two dozen travelers who tested positive for the #Coronavirus but are not yet showing symptoms.
+(Courtesy: Otis Menasco) @FOX40 pic.twitter.com/fltFRXKffY

 When he landed at Joint Base San Antonio-Lackland Monday morning he said conditions were far from ideal.